kubecost/docs/aws-cur-setup.md

 AWS may take up to 24 hours to publish data.
 Wait until this is complete before continuing to the next step.

-### 2. Setting up Athena
+### Step 2: Setting up Athena

 As part of the CUR creation process, Amazon creates a CloudFormation template that is used to create the Athena integration.
-It is created in the CUR S3 bucket under `s3-path-prefix/cur-name` and typically has the filename `crawler-cfn.yml`.
+It is created in the CUR S3 bucket under `s3-path-prefix/cur-name` and typically has the filename *crawler-cfn.yml*.
 This .yml is your CloudFormation template.
 You will need it in order to complete the CUR Athena integration.
 You can read more about this [here](https://docs.aws.amazon.com/cur/latest/userguide/use-athena-cf.html).

 {% hint style="info" %}